Jabo10/cse15l-lab-reports/Week3Lab.md

 ./travel_guides/berlitz2/Beijing-WhatToDo.txt
 ./travel_guides/berlitz2/Cancun-WhereToGo.txt
 `

 Again with help from Chatgpt The -path option is used with the find command to search for files or directories with a specific path pattern.
 The pattern you specify with -path is matched against the full pathnames of files or directories.

 ### `find . -path "./non-fiction/OUP/Berk/ch2.txt"` almost as an absolute path

 `./non-fiction/OUP/Berk/ch2.txt`

-more specfified version that finds the exact path and makes sure that it exists which clearly it does.
+More specfified version that finds the exact path and makes sure that it exists which clearly it does.

 ### Using the `-size` command
 `find .  -size +100000c`